CheessieStew/crispy-potato/README.md

 # crispy-potato

-CrispyPotato - the Unity project

-VillageBotInterface - a Visual Studio project for the .dll that declares the bot's interface and classes used for communication.
-The compiled dll must be placed in the Unity project's Assets/Plugins folder.
+AIProtocol - a VS project for the .dll that contains the specification of communication between the AI and the Game.

-VillagerAI - a Visual Studio project for the actual bot.
-At the moment the bot's source needs to be a single file (called BotMain.csnvm) put in the Unity project's assets folder.